ffedox/ffedox/README.md

   Latest projects

-  - [TinfFoil/isotopy-identification](https://github.com/maximousblk/pi-wifi-check) -  Unimodal and multimodal DL models for automatic isotopy identification
+  - [TinfFoil/isotopy-identification](https://github.com/maximousblk/pi-wifi-check) -  Tools for extracting data and fine-tuning deep learning models for isotopy identification
   - [ffedox/parallel-wikipedia](https://github.com/maximousblk/passkeys-demo) - A semi-automatic pipeline for the extraction of parallel corpora from Wikipedia
   - [ffedox/ilgiornale-scraping](https://github.com/maximousblk/gh-fire) - A tool for extracting comments and articles from the website of Il Giornale